 DO FACE COVERINGS OR FACE MASKS MAKE YOU SAFER?

 The balance of scientific opinion is that, yes, face coverings *do* make you safer if used correctly.
 British scientists recently looked at nearly 200 scientific studies of face coverings carried out across the world.
 This study concluded that face coverings and surgical masks give you a small amount of protection from breathing in droplets which could contain Covid-19, but wearing PPE masks designed to prevent droplet infection offered a high level of protection.
-But any face covering or mask gave you some protection. .7,8 See below for more details.
+But any face covering or mask gives you some protection. .7,8 See below for more details.

 DO FACE COVERINGS AND MASKS MAKE OTHER PEOPLE SAFER?

 Current scientific evidence is that wearing any face covering or mask makes other people around you much safer.
 This is because, if you have Covid-19, the face covering or mask traps most or all of the droplets of water containing the virus that you breathe out If you weren’t wearing a covering or mask, you would otherwise breathe droplets out into the air where other people breathe them in and catch the virus9 Remember, most people with Covid-19 do not know they have the virus, because they don’t feel ill.10 But they can still infect other people, who might die or be seriously ill as a result.

 CAN FACE COVERINGS AND FACE MASKS MAKE ME ILL OR HURT ME?

 No. There is no reliable scientific evidence at all that wearing a face covering or face mask will make you ill or hurt you.
 Many people such as doctors, health staff, builders and craftspeople wear surgical or PPE masks all day every day without any health risk at all.
 There are many fake news stories about this – see our separate post for more.